 If you are reading this post then I have failed, because this is a post that I wrote with the intention of never getting published.
 If you are reading this post it is because I had no other posts written and queued up before this one, which means this is the last post I have, at least right now.

 If you love video games and are not yet following Chris Gile, then I will avoid hyperbole and admit that that is most likely an omission of circumstance, but you should probably follow him because he has great things to teach.

-astrophobe asked: oh my god was the great gatsby actually terrible?
+astrophobe-deactivated20131016 said: oh my god was the great gatsby actually terrible?

 I don’t want to dissuade you from watching it for yourself if you really cared to.
 I’m probably one of the last people anybody should go to for informed opinions on cinema, but I walked out of that theater halfway through the film after spending the part I did catch not breathing because dear God that was the worst movie I’ve ever seen.